 Massachusetts has been at the forefront of the clean energy revolution.
 Directly involved in the state’s progressive movement is School of Public Affairs alumnus Mark Sylvia.

 In 2009, Sylvia was appointed the director of the Green Communities Division in MA’s Department of Energy Resources (DOER).
 The program was a first of its kind in the United States, and Sylvia was proud to be a part of it from the very first day.
 Appointed Commissioner of DOER in 2011, He helped MA surpass California as the nation’s most energy efficient state, a position it has maintained for the past four years.

-"I am excited to be part of Governor Deval Patrick's administration," Sylvia says.
+"I am excited to be part of Governor Deval Patrick's administration," said Sylvia upon his appointment in 2009 .
 "It's always been my goal to work in state government."

 "I've always loved politics," says Sylvia.
-He singles out three AU professors for stoking his passion.
+He singles out three AU professors for building that passion.
 Bernard Ross, emeritus professor, was "very interesting in terms of his real-life experience working in New York," he says.
-David Rosenbloom, distinguished professor, introduced Sylvia to the legal aspects of public administration.
-And Candice Nelson was "just amazing with how she grabbed your attention."
+David Rosenbloom, distinguished professor, introduced Sylvia to the legal aspects of public administration, and Candice Nelson was "just amazing with how she grabbed your attention."

 Prior to joining Governor Patrick’s administration in 2009, Sylvia served as an appointed official in Plymouth, MA’s town government for over a decade.
 He served as a board member of Massachusetts Clean Energy Center, the Energy Efficiency Advisory Council, and the Regional Greenhouse Gas Initiative.
 He is presently the elected Town Moderator in his hometown of Fairhaven, MA.

 "The rigors of SPA’s course work, relevance of curriculum and the real world experience of the faculty not only prepared me for a career in public service, it enabled and empowered me to take on leadership roles.